2006 United States House of Representatives elections in Pennsylvania: District 7

 On October 13, 2006, CQPolitics changed their rating on the race, from "Leans Republican" to the highly competitive "No Clear Favorite."
 This was the second time CQPolitics changed its rating in the match-up; in July, it reclassified the race from "Republican Favored" to the more competitive "Leans Republican."
 They subsequently noted, however, that this change was made the day before the media reported that the FBI was investigating Weldon and his daughter.
 Shortly after the raid, CQPolitics.com changed their rating on this race for a third time, this time from "No Clear Favorite" to "Leans Democratic".
-On October 6, 2006, the non-partisan Cook Political Report re-rated the race from "Lean Republican" to the more competitive "Toss Up."
-Larry Sabato's Crystal Ball, in late June, rated as one of the top thirty most competitive House races in the nation.
-Sabato has said that "Weldon has deep roots in this district, but his persistence on the issue of finding weapons of mass destruction in Iraq has struck more than several observers as unusual."